You should read this important document carefully when considering buying financial products.

 Ruth Whitehead Associates is a financial and business planning consultancy that offers objective, independent financial planning to private individuals and smaller companies or partnerships.
 Ruth started the company in 1993.

-We offer a range of services, from fully comprehensive overviews providing clients with advice on every aspect of their situation, to targeted advice focusing on specific issues.
+We offer a range of services, from fully comprehensive overviews providing advice on every aspect of your situation, to targeted advice focusing on specific issues.
 We will make a recommendation after assessing your needs.

 Any subsequent advice or recommendation will be based upon your stated financial objectives, acceptable level of risk and any restrictions you wish to place on the type of investments or policies you are willing to consider.